 Councils up and down the country have declared climate emergencies.
 But what happens next?

 We need councils to turn their political promises in to concrete action by adopting a climate action plan, and transforming their communities into fairer, more sustainable places for generations to come.

 To help get them started, we’ve created a template Climate Action Plan for councils in England and Wales.
 Find out how you can help get that plan in place.

 Latest campaign news

 Having a healthy environment shouldn’t be a privilege, yet many people live in unhealthy environments.
-Friends of the Earth is working on a project to ensure that justice is at the heart of our work, to fight for a healthy environment for all.
+Find out what Friends of the Earth has done in the past to protect local environments, and how to get in touch about your own work.

-The government is trying to scrap or rewrite hundreds of laws that protect people and the environment across the UK before the end of 2023, through the Retained EU Law (REUL) Bill.
+The government is planning to rewrite thousands of laws that protect people and the environment across the UK, through the Retained EU Law (REUL) Act.
 Find out what you can do to stop the government’s attack on nature.

 12 May 2023